40843245/Cloud-Computing/basic knowledgement/Cloud Computing/Attack/threat model/NoSQL/threat model of NoSQL.md

  it is impossible to define user roles and security groups with an RBAC mechanism.

 ## Susceptibility to Injection Attacks
+To have more understanding of Injection Attacks,

+recall that SQL commands consist of strings. i.e. Every SQL command is stored as a string.

+In my previous note (published in GitHub), the topic about SQL injection have been disccussed.

+(If you don't know what it is, you can see my previous note.)

+SQL suffers from SQL injection while NoSQL suffers not only SQL injection but also JSON injection, array injection

+, view injection, REST injection, GQL injection, schema injection etc.

 ## Lack of Consistency
 ## Insider Attacks